xSzpo/xFlats/README.md

 **Monitoring and assessment system for flats offers that are put up for sale in Warsaw.**

-A service that monitor flats sale offers, that are put up in Warsaw.
+A service that monitor flats sale offers.
-When offer came out, system asses its market value and if the price is attractive compared to market value, a message is sent to user via Telegram messenger system.
+When offer came out, system asses its market value and if the price is attractive sends a message to a user via Telegram messenger.

 Keywords
-scraper, scrapy, python, kafka, nifi, mongodb, rest api, ml model, xgboost,
+scraper, scrapy, python, kafka, nifi, mongodb, rest api, ml model, xgboost, fastapi

 **System architecture**